getodk/xforms-spec/_sections/30-bindings.md

 | `odk:location-priority`     | `no-power`, `low-power`, `balanced`, or `high-accuracy` as defined in [LocationRequest](https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest).
 Required to enable location in log.
 | `odk:location-min-interval` | The desired minimum time, in seconds, location updates will be fetched.
 Required to enable location in log.
 | `odk:location-max-age`      | The maximum time, in seconds, locations will be considered valid.
 Must be greater than or equal to `odk:location-min-interval`.
 Required to enable location in log.
+| `odk:track-changes`         | Can be set to `"true"` or `"false"`.
+If true, whenever an answer is changed, the old value and new value will be added to the log.
+Attribute is not required and defaults to false.